open/close all folders

 - Yellow from Pokémon Adventures.
 She's sweet-tempered and quite a bit of a Martial Pacifist, not to mention a Friend to All Living Things as well.
 She's also the youngest out of the Kanto Dex Holders and is rather physically small for her age.

 - Krista who is young and pretty and is easily the most traditionally 'good', chivalrous, and caring character in the whole series.
 She even invokes this trope; her drive to live up to this image and be a good girl turns downright martyr-like at times in the worst possible ways.

 - Princess Emeraude of Magic Knight Rayearth has the appearance of a young girl and is charged with upholding the eternal peace of the land of Cephiro through her prayer.
 During the story, she's often weeping Tender Tears at the thought of her land falling into ruin and guides the Power Trio through a Secret Test of Character.
 Even when she turns evil, it's from heartbreak over the death of her true love, and she begs the girls to kill her—which had been her intention all along, as she would rather die than end up destroying Cephiro.

-- Rune Soldier Louie: Melissa is a priestess of the Mylee faith, who longed for the chance to serve a noble and just champion of the people, and do great deeds by his side.
+- Rune Soldier Louie: Melissa is a priestess of the Mylee faith, who longed to serve a noble and just champion of the people, and do great deeds by his side.
 Instead, fate chose Louie for her.
-Regardless, she remained true to the path Mylee set forth for her, though it was against her will.
-So much so, that she refused to desert Louie during a cave-in and remained at his side, despite his insistence that she leave for her own safety.
+Regardless, she remained true to the path Mylee set for her, though it was against her will.
+So much so, that she refused to desert Louie during a cave-in, despite his insistence that she leave for her own safety.
 They eventually exit the cave together, both completely unharmed.

 - Ai from Sunday Without God is sweet, kind, and optimistic, and wants to save the world.
 Most characters can't help but admire her innocence and determination, and she spends most of the series helping the people she meets.